spang-lab/LearnMHN/doc/user_guide.rst

     )

-This function returns an :code:`MHN` object (see :ref:`here <*model*: A submodule containing the MHN classes>`), which contains the learned model and provides additional methods for cancer progression analysis. |br|
+This function returns an :code:`MHN` object (see :ref:`here <*model*: A submodule containing the MHN classes>`), which contains the learned model and provides additional methods for cancer progression analysis.
 You can also access the learned model via the :code:`result` property:

 .. code-block:: python